Wednesday, November 8, 6:00 PM

 The band was a knock-out when they opened the Festival in 2021.
 We fully expect them to do it again!

 Playing a tasty blend of classic jazz– spiced by Latin and sauced with R&B, the band is led by Steve Figueroa, the superb pianist from Laguna Pueblo.
-Rounding out the group are the groovy bassist Milo Jaramillo from Isleta Pueblo, and swinging drummer Louis Speaking Eagle, from the Zapotec Nation.
+Rounding out the group are the groovy bassist Milo Jaramillo from Isleta Pueblo, and swinging drummer Louie Speaking Eagle, from the Zacatec Nation.

 Night Two– Welcoming a Special Guest from Japan